 PCB Assembly–Assembly Process

-THT assembly makes use of both manual and automatic processes to place the components on the PCB.
+THT assembly uses both manual and automatic processes to place the components on the PCB.
 Proceed as follows –

 1. PCB Assembly—Placing Components